-Historic bridges tell us about the people who built them, what materials were available to them, and how they thought about shaping and joining together those materials.
+Historic bridges tell us about the people who built them, what materials were available, and how they thought about shaping and joining together those materials.
 As such, a bridge is a direct reflection of the knowledge and skills of its engineer or builder, and of the society and culture that sponsored its construction.

-The second half of the nineteenth century saw the growth of the bridge industry with hundreds of companies marketing prefabricated, metal-truss bridges.
-These bridges, often sold by catalogue, were pre-made in factories and shipped to the bridge site for final assembly.
+The second half of the 19th century saw the growth of the bridge industry with hundreds of companies marketing prefabricated, metal-truss bridges.
+Often sold by catalogue, they were pre-made in factories and shipped to the site for final assembly.
 They reflected an amazing diversity and ingenuity of engineering, and a distinctly American approach to bridge building.

 To further explore the types of bridges built in North Carolina and their technology, search and click through the below titles.